mindersec/minder/docs/docs/cli/medic_keys_generate.md

 ### Synopsis

-The medic keys generate  subcommand lets you create keys within a mediator control plane for an specific group.
+The medic keys generate  subcommand lets you create keys within a mediator control plane for an specific project.

 ```
 medic keys generate [flags]